 D’Ambrose has been a leader in human resources for over three decades, focused on leveraging innovative human strategies to influence business strategy, empower leaders, embrace change and deliver business results.
-He is a passionate advocate for diversity and inclusion and brings deep expertise in talent management, succession, compensation, M&A, labor/union negotiations, and creating high performing teams that drive extraordinary results.
+He is a passionate advocate for diversity and inclusion and brings deep expertise in talent management, succession, compensation, mergers and acquisitions, labor/union negotiations and creation of high-performing teams that drive extraordinary results.

-Prior to joining Boeing, D’Ambrose spent almost 14 years as the senior vice president and chief human resources officer for Archer Daniels Midland (ADM), where he oversaw global human resources, helping to lead a corporate culture of innovation, inclusion and integrity.
-Previously, he served in a series of executive-level business and HR positions, including chief human resources officer at Citigroup, First Data and Toys 'R' Us Inc., along with senior HR roles at Travelers Mortgage Services and Ingersoll-Rand Corporation.
-He also served as the CEO of Shadow Broadcasting Services and as chief operating officer for Westwood One, Inc.
+Before joining Boeing in 2020, D’Ambrose spent almost 14 years as the senior vice president and chief human resources officer for Archer Daniels Midland (ADM), where he oversaw global human resources.
+Previously, he served in a series of executive-level business and HR positions, including chief human resources officer at Citigroup, First Data and Toys “R” Us Inc., along with senior HR roles at Travelers Mortgage Services and Ingersoll Rand Corporation.
+He also served as the chief executive officer of Shadow Broadcast Services and as chief operating officer for Westwood One Inc.

-In 2016, D’Ambrose earned HR’s highest honor as a fellow of the National Academy of Human Resources, a distinction that — when he was inducted — had only been granted to 163 individuals since 1992.
-He also helped to create Together We Grow, an association of approximately 50 industrial, educational, NGO and legislative partners focused on driving diversity and inclusion in the agriculture industry.
+In 2016, D’Ambrose earned HR’s highest honor as a National Academy of Human Resources Fellow, a distinction that — when he was inducted — had only been granted to 163 individuals since 1992.
+He also helped to create Together We Grow, an association of approximately 50 industrial, educational, nongovernmental organization and legislative partners focused on driving diversity and inclusion in the agriculture industry.

-D’Ambrose holds a bachelor’s degree in industrial and labor relations from Cornell University in Ithaca, New York.
+D’Ambrose has a bachelor’s degree in industrial and labor relations from Cornell University.